Mayhema/expense-tracker/README.md

 ## Features

 - **File Import**: Import transaction data from CSV, Excel, XML files with automatic format detection
+- **Multi-Currency Support**: Handle transactions in different currencies with proper display and summaries
 - **Format Mapping**: Save and reuse file format mappings for easier imports
 - **Transaction Management**: View, filter, edit, and categorize all your transactions
-- **Currency Support**: Support for multiple currencies in transactions
-- **Categories Management**: Create, edit and manage expense categories with subcategories
+- **Categories & Subcategories**: Create hierarchical categories with subcategories for detailed expense tracking
 - **Auto-Categorization**: Automatically categorize transactions based on description patterns
 - **Transaction Editing**: Edit transaction details with history tracking and revert capability
-- **Financial Summary**: Get a clear overview of income, expenses and balance
+- **Financial Summary**: Get a clear overview of income, expenses, and balance by currency
 - **Visual Reports**: Analyze your spending with time-series and pie charts

-## Key Features Added
+## Key Capabilities

-### Modal Preview System
-File upload preview now opens in a modal dialog that adapts its size to the number of columns in the file, making it easier to work with wide files.

-### Enhanced Currency Support
+### Enhanced File Processing
-Each file can have its own currency setting, and transactions maintain their original currency information.

-### Improved Auto-categorization
-The system now more accurately identifies transaction types based on content analysis and learns from your categorizations.
+- Automatic file format detection
+- Smart header mapping suggestions
+- Duplicate file detection
+- Support for Excel date formats

-### Responsive Charts
+### Multi-Currency Support
-All charts are now properly sized and can be toggled on/off for better customization of your dashboard view.
+- Assign currency to imported files
+- Currency-specific transaction tracking
+- Grouped financial summaries by currency
+- Support for major currency symbols

-### Optimized Timeline Visualization
+### Interactive Data Visualization
-Timeline chart now uses a mixed bar/line format for better visual distinction between income and expenses.

-### Improved Date Handling
-The application now properly handles various date formats including Excel serial dates, ISO dates, and localized formats.
+- Income vs. Expenses overview chart
+- Category breakdown pie chart
+- Timeline chart with customizable periods
+- Dark mode support for all visualizations

+### Smart Categorization
+- Hierarchical category system with subcategories
+- Visual category filtering buttons
+- Automatic transaction categorization
+- Pattern-based rules for categorization

+### User Experience
+- Dark/light mode with system preference detection
+- Responsive design for desktop and tablet
+- Local data storage for privacy
+- Export capabilities for data portability

+## Getting Started

+1. Clone the repository
+2. Open index.html in your browser
+3. Upload your transaction files using the Import button
+4. Map the file format if this is a new file type
+5. Start categorizing and analyzing your expenses!

 ## Project Structure
 ```